Isospin sum rules for the nonleptonic $B$ decays

 The rest of this paper is structured as follows.
-The theoretical framework and the master formulas of isospin sum rules for the $B$ decays are shown in Sec. \ref{IB}.
-Phenomenological analysis for the isospin sum rules is presented in Sec. \ref{PA}.
+The theoretical framework and the master formulas for isospin sum rules in $B$ decays are presented in Sec. \ref{IB}.
+The phenomenological analysis of the isospin sum rules is discussed in Sec. \ref{PA}.
 And Sec. \ref{SUM} is a brief summary.
 The isospin sum rules for the two- and three-body $B$ meson decays are listed in Appendix \ref{rules}.